jiribenes/effekt-template/README.md

 2. `update-flake-lock`:
    - Updates package versions in `flake.nix`
-   - Runs on demand and weekly (Mondays at 06:00 UTC)
+   - Runs on demand and weekly (Tuesdays at 00:00 UTC)